 What is responsible for these remarkable changes?
 Piracetam!

 What Is Piracetam?

-Piracetam has been shown to be extremely effective in enhancing memory and cognition in children diagnosed with dyslexia and dyspraxia.
+Piracetam is a derivative of the neurotransmitter gamma-aminobutyric acid (GABA) and has been shown to be extremely effective in enhancing memory and cognition in children diagnosed with dyslexia and dyspraxia.
 It has also been used to slow the rapid brain aging associated with Down syndrome.